-In health care, gloves are usually made of latex or a non-latex material such as nitrile, neoprene or vinyl.
-All gloves are disposable, single-use items and can be sourced sterile or non-sterile.
+In health care, gloves are usually made of latex or a non-latex material such as nitrile, neoprene, polyisoprene, or vinyl.
+Latex use has diminished dramatically in both the sterile and non sterile markets.
+For non-sterile most are nitrile.
+Surgeon's gloves are still mixed but many trusts are moving from latex to non-latex gloves.
+All gloves are currently disposable, single-use items and can be sourced sterile or non-sterile.
 Polythene gloves are not suitable for clinical use.